PetrKryslUCSD/MeshTutor.jl/README.md

 `mybinder.org`, the graphics file needs to be downloaded to your desktop, and then visualized locally.
 Executing the notebooks locally may start `paraview.exe` automatically, *provided the executable is somewhere in the path*.
-Otherwise they will be a harmless error: failure to start the visualization program.
+Otherwise there will be a harmless error: failure to start the visualization program.
 Start then a program of your choice manually to visualize the VTK files.